Micro business in the Philippines

 Micro businesses in the Philippines can be defined according to the size of assets, size of equity capital, and number of employees.
 A typical micro business is a business that employs nine people or fewer, with assets of ₱3 million and below.

 In the Philippines, about 90 percent of all businesses are categorized as micro businesses.
 These consist of enterprises engaged in industry, agribusiness and or services, whether single proprietorship, cooperative, partnership or corporation.
 Their total assets, inclusive of those arising from loans but exclusive of the land on which the particular business entity’s office, plant and equipment are situated, have value of not more than ₱3 million.

 Of all micro businesses, about 46 percent are involved in the wholesale, retail and repair business; 27.6 percent are in the accommodations and food service; 13.5 percent are in manufacturing; while 12.5 percent are engaged in other service categories.

 History

 The “Magna Carta for Micro, Small and Medium Enterprises (MSMEs)” is a landmark legislation that defines the current national policy to promote, support, strengthen, and encourage the growth and development of MSMEs.
+The start-up capital for Small Business is 15 million and below, Medium Business is 15.1 Million to 300 million, and 300.1 million are Large size of Businesses.

 Enacted by the Philippine Congress in 1991 as RA 6977, amended by Republic Act 8289 in 1997, and further amended by RA 9501 in 2008, the law is geared towards the development of the Filipino entrepreneurial spirit by providing a business environment conducive for MSMEs.

 The full texts of RA 6977, RA 8289, and RA 9501 and its IRR including the revised rules and regulations governing the mandatory allocation of credit resources provide ready reference for a complete compilation of laws on the Magna Carta for MSMEs.